 Asylum Patients

 The Oregon Hospital for the Insane opened in 1862 and was recognized as a model for the country in compassionate care.
 Dr. James C. Hawthorne was awarded the contract to care for the patients and was known for his progressive ideas, realizing that those in his care maintained their humanity and deserved “moral treatment.”
 He built his hospital in a quiet area (212 acres around today’s Southeast Tenth and Hawthorne streets) and gave his patients time outdoors, holiday celebrations, religious observances, and musical performances.
 They grew their own food and all who could were engaged in gainful activities.
-The facility closed in 1883 when the Salem State Hospital was opened and most of its records were destroyed in 1888 in a fimg_4986ire at its business office.
+The facility closed in 1883 when the Salem State Hospital was opened and most of its records were destroyed in 1888 in a fire at its business office.

 Dr. Hawthorne promised a decent burial to any of his patients who died in his care if they had been abandoned by their families which was common at the time).
 Over time, 132 patients were buried at Lone Fir, as well as Dr. Hawthorne himself.
 Most of the burials occurred in the southwest section of the cemetery in Bock 14.
 Having discovered this in the archaeological findings surrounding the Block 14 investigation, Metro decided to include a memorial for Dr. Hawthorne’s patients in the Lone Fir Memorial Garden.
 For information about this site design, visit the Metro website.